iRobotEducation/create3_docs/docs/webserver/application.md

 # iRobot® Create® 3 Webserver - Application
-The Application menu has two optiions: "Configuration" and "Restart Application."
+The Application menu normally has two options: "Configuration" and "Restart Application."
+When the robot is acting as an access point, a third option, "Reboot robot," appears.

 ## Restart Application
 Clicking "Restart Application" will restart the robot's ROS 2[^1] application.
+This will take a few seconds to complete.
 Restarting the application is necesssary after modifying ROS 2 configuration settings.
 Restarting the application will not restart the webserver; they are separate applications.

+## Reboot Robot
+Clicking "Reboot Robot" will completely reboot the robot.
+This will take multiple minutes to complete.

 ## Application Configuration
 ![Picture of application configuration page](data/app-config.png)